-The Company's patient service revenue is derived from non-surgical procedures performed at our outpatient medical clinics and patient visits to physicians.
+The Company's patient service revenue is derived from non-surgical procedures performed at our outpatient medical clinics.
 The fees for such services are billed either to the patient or a third-party payer, including Medicare.
-Starting in January 2020, the Company implemented wellness maintenance programs on a subscription basis.
-There are three membership plans offered with different levels of service for each plan.

 The Company recognizes service revenues based upon the estimated amounts the Company expects to be entitled to receive from patients and third-party payers.
 Estimates of contractual adjustments are based upon the payment terms specified in the related contractual agreements.
 The Company also records estimated implicit price concessions (based primarily on historical collection experience) related to uninsured accounts to record these revenues at the estimated amounts expected to be collected.